 Bouncing around on the back of a Bedford we would roar to a halt in the veld.
-Well, really the mixed thornveld and woodland somewhere north of Pretoria, which should properly be called Tshwane, ancestral home of the Tshwanepoels to which we have land claim rights.
+Well, really the mixed thornveld somewhere north of Pretoria, which should properly be called Tshwane, ancestral home of the Tshwanepoels to which we have land claim rights.
 But that’s another (important) story.
 In a cloud of dust.
 We were a highly mobile, highly efficient ‘Field Hospital.’

 Seeking the shelter of trees so as not to be too visible to the enemy, and to have the shelter of trees, we would leap eagerly to the ground, pitch our big tents and carry in the stretchers, placing them in neat rows one left and one right.
 Then up would go the drip stands, each with a drip hanging down.
 Sundry balsaks and trommels would be lined up and unpacked and in no time we’d be ready to receive the wounded, the sick, the lame and the lazy who had been drilled or scared by the kommuniste nearby, us being an advance field hospital.
 We were much like this: